-We express no opinion herein regarding the accuracy, adequacy, or completeness of the Official Statement dated October 20, 2022 and other offering material relating to the Bonds.
+We express no opinion herein regarding the accuracy, adequacy, or completeness of the Preliminary Official Statement, the Official Statement and other offering material relating to the Bonds.

 The foregoing opinion is based upon existing laws, regulations, rules and court decisions.
 We undertake no responsibility to inform you of changes in law or fact occurring after the date hereof which may affect the conclusions herein.
-We have not undertaken to advise whether any events after the date of issuance of the Bonds, including the adoption of federal tax legislation, may affect the tax status of interest on the Bonds.
+In addition, we have not undertaken to advise whether any events after the date of issuance of the Bonds, including the adoption of federal tax legislation, may affect the tax status of interest on the Bonds.